Frequently Asked Questions

 50. WHY DOES FMN HAVE A “PAPERLESS OFFICE” AND HOW WILL IT BENEFIT ME?

 We strongly believe in utilizing technology to better serve our clients.
 We are a paperless office.
 This means that instead of paper documents and file cabinets, we have electronic copies of everything.
-What’s the advantage?
-There are several.
-First, we can pull up your 2003 tax return, living will, or March account statement in seconds.
+There are several advantages to this.
+First, we can pull up your tax return, living will, or March account statement in seconds.
 Having access to all of your information instantly lets us provide more timely and better advice.
 Second, we tend to become warehouses for our clients’ records.
 If you misplace your living trust or need an old tax return, we can get you a copy in a hurry.
 Third, we can store and backup these files.
 If there’s a fire or a natural disaster, we can quickly relocate offices and still have access to all of your records.
 With paper files, this just isn’t possible.

 51. HOW LONG HAS THE COMPANY BEEN IN BUSINESS?The company was founded in 1990.